vbacollective/wasabi/docs/API_REFERENCE.md

 > Queue capacity is fixed at 512 messages per type per connection.
 Under sustained high message rates, messages will be dropped without error if the queue is not drained fast enough.

 > [!CAUTION]
-> Custom headers, subprotocol, proxy configuration, buffer sizes, MTU settings, and security options must be set before calling `WebSocketConnect`.
+> Custom headers, subprotocol, proxy configuration, buffer sizes, MTU settings, security options, and extension registrations must be set before calling `WebSocketConnect`.
 Changes after connection have no effect on the active session.

 > [!CAUTION]
 > `WebSocketDisconnect` always disables auto reconnect.
 This is intentional and cannot be overridden.

 > [!NOTE]
-> The pipe-delimited format returned by `WebSocketGetStats`, `WebSocketGetReconnectInfo`, `WebSocketGetProxyInfo`, and `WebSocketGetMTUInfo` is intended for human-readable diagnostics.
+> The pipe‑delimited format returned by diagnostic functions (`GetStats`, `GetReconnectInfo`, `GetProxyInfo`, `GetMTUInfo`) is intended for human‑readable diagnostics.
 Do not build parsing logic that depends on field order or format stability across future versions.

 > [!NOTE]
-> TCP handles do not support WebSocket-specific features such as message queuing, ping scheduling, MQTT, permessage-deflate, or offline queueing.
+> TCP handles do not support WebSocket‑specific features such as message queuing, ping scheduling, MQTT, `permessage‑deflate`, offline queueing, or protocol handlers.
 These features are exclusive to `MODE_WEBSOCKET` handles.

 > [!NOTE]
 > `TcpReceive` and `TcpReceiveText` return all bytes currently available in the buffer in a single call.
-TCP is a stream protocol — there are no message boundaries.
+TCP is a stream protocol so there are no message boundaries.
 Use `TcpReceiveUntil` when your protocol uses delimiters, or implement framing logic in your application layer.